anirudhashastri/BlindSight/README.md

 3) Logging is added to capture and analyse errors and command history.

 **We feel that using custom voices and more human-like tone and playback speed will improve the Accessibility of our tool and make it more user-friendly and interactive.
 Similarly giving a space-bar interrupt with sound queues helps the blind person easily interrupt the TTS and STT when they feel overwhelmed.**

+**Impact of our tool on the world - canvas writeup**
+- BlindSight makes the world a better place by empowering visually impaired individuals and people with disabilities to interact with technology independently and efficiently.
+By decreasing visual dependence on digital devices and control of file systems through intuitive voice commands, BlindSight fosters digital inclusivity and accessibility.
+It transforms complex, visual-dependent tasks—like file management and document editing into seamless, voice-driven experiences.
+This empowerment reduces reliance on sighted assistance, promoting self-sufficiency and confidence.
+Additionally, BlindSight’s focus on adaptive error handling and interactive learning makes technology more forgiving and user-friendly for people with varying abilities.
+By bridging the gap between accessibility and modern technology, BlindSight creates a world where independence is no longer a privilege, but a right for all.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Overview